 Give yourself an advantage over those who think they can wait until their senior year to “get serious about figuring out a career.”
 Steps taken during your first three years in college will go a long way in helping you to clarify career goals and build a competitive resume or application for graduate or professional school by building your “Personal Brand”.
-Use the following document as a guide to map out a four-year plan…you’ll be glad you did when you feel in control – and on the right track – when searching for a job during your senior year!
+Use Your 4-Year Plan as a guide to map out a four-year plan…you’ll be glad you did when you feel in control – and on the right track – when searching for a job during your senior year!

 Choosing a major and/or a minor are important decisions.
-Career Connections and University Exploration offer links to very helpful resources to assist students with decision making.
+Career Counseling and Support Services and University Exploration offer links to very helpful resources to assist students with decision making.

 Explore Graduate or Professional Schools

 If you are considering going to graduate school or professional school, start planning 18-24 months before your undergraduate degree will be earned.
 For tips and strategies on grad school prep, go to: Exploring Graduate Schools